I know you didn't come here to see this, but some things are more important than computer games.

 • replicate individual parts of the world (body, fixture)

-Attaching a name to something in the world when you create the textual representation lets you get a reference to that object when you load the world again.
+Attaching a name to something in the world when you save the textual representation lets you get a reference to that object when you load the world again.
 Replicating parts of the world could be thought of as a rudimentary copy+paste feature.

 b2dJson uses the lightweight jsoncpp to handle the actual JSON reading and writing in a very stress-free way - many thanks to the jsoncpp devs!